evanwill/_drafts/_notes/gitbash-windows.md

 Sometimes the windows binary have funny prefixes, so you should rename the `.exe` file to the standard name.
 Since `bin` is on the PATH, it will be automatically available to Git Bash.

-*Note:* some utilities will not work with Git Bash's mintty terminal, for example Nano.
+*Note:* Many interactive utilities, such as `python`, `ipython` or `nano`, will not display properly with Git Bash's mintty terminal.
+Try invoking them with `winpty` instead, for example `winpty ipython` will work nicely.
-The Git-for-Windows team is focused on supporting Git, not a full UNIX terminal environment.
+The Git-for-Windows team is focused on supporting Git, not a full UNIX shell environment.
 If you are interested in more complete package, check my notes on [Cygwin](https://evanwill.github.io/_drafts/notes/cygwin.html) or [Cmder](https://evanwill.github.io/_drafts/notes/cmdr.html).

 Here are some utilities to add: